 Just a 5-minute drive from Clayton Hotel Cardiff, Cardiff Bay is perfect for family-friendly outdoor activities in Cardiff.
 With plenty of things to do with kids including, Techniquest and Roald Dahl Plass.
 You can take a leisurely walk across Cardiff Bay Barrage with stunning views of the Severn estuary, a children’s play park, and an outdoor gym.
 You can continue on to Penarth Marina through to the International Sports Village following the Cardiff Bay Trail or take a trip to Penarth Pier and the esplanade.

 10-minute walk from hotel

-Just a 10-minute walk from the hotel, settled in the heart of the bustling city is over 2000 years of history at Cardiff Castle.
+Just a 10-minute walk from the hotel, with some best free outdoor activities in Cardiff, settled in the heart of the bustling city is over 2000 years of history at Cardiff Castle.
 The grounds are open to the public for free all year round with tours of the buildings also available.

 Nestled behind Cardiff Castle is the green heart of the city, Bute Park.
-With wonderful wildlife to discover, walks along the river Taff, a wooden play train, and a nature activity trail for children, this gorgeous green space has something for everyone.
+With wonderful wildlife to discover, walks along the river Taff, a wooden play train, and a nature activity trail for children, this gorgeous green space has something for everyone for a wonderful family fun day out in Cardiff.
 Can you spot the animal wall and find the Secret Garden Café while you’re visiting?